onaio/gisida/README.md

 2. `STYLES` : All mapbox styles avalialable for the including the default style.
 Allows users to switch between styles

-3. `LAYERS` : The `LAYERS` key expects an object.
+3. `LAYERS` : Can be an array or an object.

+An object is used if the layers are grouped.
 The top level keys are the category names and the values can be an array of layer names or an array of objects with the group name as the key and an array of layers as the value.
 The groups can be nested

 ```json

   "LAYERS": {
     "Category 1" : ["layer-1"],
     "Category 2" : ["layer-2"],